• Skip to primary navigation

 Step 1: If using fresh peas, cook in boiling water for about 3 minutes until tender and drain.
 If using frozen peas, thaw but do not cook.

-Step 2: Purée eggs, cottage cheese, flour, olive oil, and salt in blender or food processor until smooth.
+Step 2: Purée eggs, cottage cheese, flour, olive oil, and salt in a blender or food processor until smooth.
 Transfer the batter to a bowl and stir in the peas plus about ¾ of the scallions.

 Batter with peas and scallions mixed together in a glass bowl with a gold spoon, as seen from above